19.3 Acceptance Criteria

 himself or herself the goods or services that are necessary to maintain his or

-her health or welfare, or the deprivation of services by a caretaker that are
+her health or welfare, or the deprivation of services by a caretaker that is

 necessary to maintain the health and welfare of an adult